-- Students who do not provide proof of residency for the 17-18 school year during one of these three events will be withdrawn from Dayton ISD.
+- Students who do not provide proof of residency for the 19-20 school year prior to August 2nd will not be enrolled in Dayton ISD for the fall semester.

-- Students who do not provide proof of residency and are withdrawn will need to enroll during New Student Enrollment and provide all necessary enrollment documents.
-For a complete list of all documents, please click here.
+- Students who do not provide proof of residency and are withdrawn will need to enroll during New Student Enrollment (August 6-8) and provide all necessary enrollment documents.
+For a complete list of all required documents, please click here.

-- Students who do not provide proof of residency and are withdrawn will not have a class schedule available at Open House.
+- Students who do not provide proof of residency and are withdrawn will not have a class schedule available at Open House on August 12th.

 What parents/guardians will need to bring:

-- If the parent or guardian is unable to attend one of the scheduled events, they must send a copy of their photo ID, along with current proof of residency with whoever attends on their behalf.
-This person MUST also have a signed notice from the parent giving them permission to make changes to the student's family information, including permanent address, mailing address, home and cell phone numbers, and emergency contacts.
+- If the parent or guardian is unable to attend one of the scheduled events, they may send a trusted friend or relative in their place, along with current proof of residency.
+If you want them to complete the RSOR for your child, the person MUST also have a copy of the parent’s photo ID, along with a signed notice from the parent giving them permission to complete the process on their behalf.

-- Current utility bills (electricity, gas, water, telephone, cable, satellite) which show the home address and the name of the parent/guardian are acceptable forms of proof of residency.
-Cell phone bills, utility bills more than 30 days old (or without a date altogether), disconnect notices, propertay tax statements, insurance documents or handwritten notes are not acceptable as proof of residency.
+- Current utility bills (electricity, gas, water, telephone, cable, satellite) which show the service address and the name of the parent/guardian are acceptable forms of proof of residency.
+Cell phone bills, utility bills more than 30 days old (or without a date altogether), disconnect notices, property tax statements, insurance documents or handwritten notes are not acceptable as proof of residency.